Lucien Muller

 Lucien Muller-Schmidt (born 3 September 1934) is a French former football player and manager who played as a midfielder.

-He was part of France at FIFA World Cup 1966 but did not play any match.
+He made no appearances in the France national team at the FIFA World Cup 1966.

 Career

-Born in Bischwiller, Muller started out in Alsace, his native region, and then made a name for himself with the Stade de Reims, with whom he was twice crowned French champion.
-He then moved to Real Madrid, with whom he played in the European Cup final in 1964 and won the league three times.
-He later moved to FC Barcelona.
-Although he was touted as the successor to Raymond Kopa, his performances in the blaugrana shirt never matched his club performances.
+Born in Bischwiller, Muller started out in Alsace, his native region, and then made a name for himself with the Stade de Reims, that he was twice crowned French champion.
+He then moved to Real Madrid, where he appeared in the European Cup final in 1964; they won league three times.
+He would move to FC Barcelona.
+Although he was touted as the successor to Raymond Kopa, his performances in the French kit never matched his club performances.
 He was nevertheless part of the French team that participated in the 1966 FIFA World Cup.
-He returned to Reims at the end of his career.
+He returned to Reims where he ended his career.

 He briefly returned to Barcelona as a coach in the late 1970s, leading the club to the European Cup Winners' Cup Final, before being replaced by Joaquim Rifé.
-He later on trained AS Monaco, RCD Mallorca and CD Castellón.
+He would later train AS Monaco, RCD Mallorca and CD Castellón.